Screenshot of Red LED

 (Quicksilva, 1987)

 You have been sent by the Terran Confederation Star Commandos on a mission to the Bombyx Moons to defeat the evil Necrons, who are mining the moons to obtain the valuable mineral Talanite.
-Your Death Scorpion is equipped with several types of weapon and has four different visual modes, each of which allows you to see certain objects that would otherwise be hidden.
+Your Death Scorpion is equipped with several types of weapon and has four different visual modes, each of which enables you to see certain objects that would otherwise be hidden.
 You must also be careful not to shoot civilian Bombyx targets, otherwise you will be charged with war crimes!
 What could have been a fairly straightforward 3D shoot-’em-up is instead a slow and overly complex affair.
 There are lots of keypresses to be memorised, and the system for destroying incoming Necron missiles (where you must find the correct wave pattern in order to destroy them) is very cumbersome and detracts from the action.

 Red Sunset